 3. Nominating: All nominations to leadership shall be completed and/or administrated by the Pastors and presented by them to the congregation for affirmation in July of each year (see Article 5, sections A and F; and Article 6, section A).
 The Pastors shall seek the input and involvement of other church leadership as necessary for the nominating process.

 There shall be a regular business meeting on the third Sunday of January, April, July, and October in conjunction with the Sunday evening service.
 A temporary change may be effected by notifying the church no later than the Sunday preceding the Sunday meeting.

-There shall be a Membership Business Meeting in conjunction with the Sunday morning worship service on the third Sunday of each month.
+When needed, Membership Business Meeting will be held in conjunction with the Sunday morning worship service on the third or fourth Sunday of each month.
 This meeting is limited to the express purpose of approving membership changes and no other business may be considered.
 The Senior Pastor, or any individual designated by the Pastors, shall serve as Moderator of this meeting.
 The vote to approve or disapprove membership matters shall constitute adjournment.
 A temporary change may be effected by notifying the church no later than the Sunday preceding the Sunday meeting.
 When the regular business meeting and the membership meeting fall on the same calendar date, the membership meeting shall be conducted in the evening service as a part of the regular business meeting.

 Special business meetings may be held at any time provided the church is given at least three days notice by announcement at any regular worship service or by mailed notice which shall be mailed at least five days prior to the meeting.